Programmer25X/Plunder/README.md

 </picture>

 ## Overview
 Plunder is a 3D pirate-themed puzzle game protoype in which the player character is a pirate who has arrived on a deserted island to solve four unique puzzles to find a lost treasure.
 The game was planned and developed over the course of three months from October 2025 to January 2026.
-The game was developed by Unity 6, Visual Studio and GitHub for version control.
+The game was developed by using Unity 6, Visual Studio and Git version control.

 ## Current Game Features
-- One functional level, which consists of an interior and exterior environment.
+- One functional level, which consists of an interior and exterior environment
 - A Parkour Challenge
 - A Weighing-scale Puzzle
 - A Hidden Path Puzzle